 I read Greats and took an MPhil in General Linguistics and Comparative Philology at Oxford before doing my PhD at MIT.
 There I followed the interdisciplinary PhD programme in semantics, which involves training in linguistics and philosophy.
 Before coming to Magdalen, I taught at Marlboro College, New York University, and Queen Mary, University of London.

-I give undergraduate tutorials and classes in Logic, General Philosophy, Ethics, Knowledge and Reality, General Linguistics, and the Philosophy of Logic and Language.
-At the graduate level, I teach philosophy of language.
+I give undergraduate tutorials and classes in General Philosophy, Moral Philosophy (Mill), Ethics, Practical Ethics, Knowledge and Reality, General Linguistics, Wittgenstein, and the Philosophy of Logic and Language.
+At the graduate level, I teach formal semantics and the philosophy of language.

 My main research interests lie in natural language semantics and the philosophy of language.
-I also have interests in metaethics and metaphysics.
+I also have interests in ethics.

-Forthcoming.
+2020.
 Literal vs enriched meaning: It’s raining.
-In The Wiley Companion to Semantics, edited by Lisa Matthewson, Cécile Meier, Hotze Rullmann, and Thomas Ede Zimmermann.
+In The Wiley Blackwell Companion to Semantics, edited by Daniel Gutzmann, Lisa Matthewson, Cécile Meier, Hotze Rullmann, and Thomas Ede Zimmermann.
 Wiley.
+[Draft]

 2013.
 Definite Descriptions.
 Oxford: Oxford University Press.

 2011.
 Meaning: A Slim Guide to Semantics.
 Oxford: Oxford University Press.